LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 HP (hit points, health).
 At the end, the personal target of the leader is described, in this case a basilisk monster, with hit points drawn as a bar.

+Weapon damage and other item stats are displayed using the dice notation `XdY`. which means X rolls of Y-sided dice.
+A variant denoted 'XdsY' is additionally scaled by the level depth in proportion to the maximal dungeon depth.

-The other status line describes the current location in relation to the party.
+The second status line describes the current dungeon location in relation to the party.

     5  Lofty hall   [33% seen] Cursor: exact spot (71,12)  p15 l10